MBot System Setup

 1. Flash the image

-You now have an SD card with the OS image flashed on it for the Pi5.
-Keep the card in your laptop for now and proceed to the next step.
+Once you have the SD card with the OS image flashed on it, don’t insert the SD card in the Pi 5 yet, continue to the next step.

 If you do the flashing on a Windows computer, you may see many file explorer windows and error messages pop up when you insert the SD card and when you finish flashing.
 Those are expected, and you can safely close the file explorer windows and dismiss the error messages.
 However, if Windows asks you to format the SD card through a popup dialog box, close the message through the “Cancel” button and do not click the “Format Disk” button.